 Data from the Federal Motor Carrier Safety Administration show that large and mega carriers are investing more heavily in new equipment, effectively reducing their overall fleet age.
-With the elevated truck ordering environment of 2018 and 2019, the market has been flooded with new vehicles, and therefore new technology.
+With the elevated truck ordering environment of 2018 and 2019, that has emerged yet again as we head into 2021, the market has been flooded with new vehicles, and therefore new technology.
 Younger fleets translate to greater fuel efficiency.
 This divide highlights the danger of averaging data, and conversely the importance of looking at your unique network when making decisions that affect costs.

 Accurate Fuel Efficiency Calculations Save You Money

 The gap between the fuel efficiency that carriers achieve on the road and what shippers use to calculate their fuel spend sheds light on the importance of managing fuel efficiency strategies.

 How Do Fuel Efficiencies Affect My Budget?

 Transportation is a game of slight adjustments that bring massive rewards when scaled.
 Every penny adds up in a network that spans millions of miles and gallons every year.
 Even slight adjustments to your MPG reap cost avoidance that will influence your bottom line.